analytics-ufcg/Deep4Rec/README.md

 ## Why Deep4Rec?

-Deep4Rec was developed mainly to accelerate research by providing a way for researchers to use previously proposed models as black boxes.
+Deep4Rec was developed mainly to accelerate research by providing a way for researchers to use previously proposed models as black boxes implemented using the same framework.

 ## Supported models and datasets